lsimons/caseum/docs/guides/as-is-to-be.md

 Once the new to-be system is imagined, design many small step-by-step migrations from the as-is situation to the to-be situation.
 Keep a sequence of [records](records.md) that move the current system incrementally to the new situation.
 If you cannot design such a sequence, change the to-be design so that the incremental migration becomes possible.

-The larger and older the existing system, the longer the migration path seems, and the higher the temptation becomes to consider a big bang change...and the lower the chance of success of such big-bang change becomes.
+The larger and older the existing system, the longer the migration path seems, and the higher the temptation becomes to consider a big bang change...the lower the chance of success of such big-bang change becomes.

+## Other terminology

+'Ist' is the German term for as-is, and 'Soll' is the German term for to-be, so in German you can speak of 'Ist und Soll' to describe the current and future situation.

+The steps to take to go from as-is to to-be architecture are crossing a gap, so you can speak of 'gap analysis' to describe part of the design work of crossing the gap, a popular phrase in business language.
+Note that beyond just doing the analysis, you should explicitly design the migration path, as described above.